Eugene Puryear: Vice presidential campaigns

 In 2008, Puryear ran on the Party for Socialism and Liberation's ticket alongside presidential nominee Gloria La Riva.
 The La Riva/Puryear slate was on the ballot in six states and received 6,818 total votes.

-In July 2015, Puryear was announced as the running mate of Gloria La Riva, the Party for Socialism and Liberation's 2016 presidential nominee.
+In July 2015, Puryear was again announced as the running mate of La Riva, the Party for Socialism and Liberation's 2016 presidential nominee.
 However, he was not eligible to hold the office, as he would not have been at least 35 years old by Inauguration Day.
-He was critical of the Democratic presidential candidates Hillary Clinton and Bernie Sanders.
+Puryear was critical of the Democratic presidential candidates Hillary Clinton and Bernie Sanders.